HomePostsWhat Documents Are Needed To Refinance a Mortgage?

 W-2s or 1099s

-To supplement the income information from your pay stubs, your lender might want to see tax documents, too.
-For employees, these would be W-2 forms.
-For an independent contractor, this would likely be a 1099 form.
-Lenders usually ask for two years’ worth of information, but this is another thing that could vary by lender (so plan to ask).
+Your lender might want to see tax documents for income verification, as well.
+For employees, these would be your W-2 forms.
+For an independent contractor, this will likely be a 1099 form.
+Lenders usually ask for 2 years’ worth of information.

-Whether you get W-2s or 1099s each year, you’ll also need to provide tax returns.
+Whether you get W-2s or 1099s each year, you’ll also typically need to provide 2 years of tax returns (though this will vary depending on the loan program you are applying for).
 These show trends in your earnings, what income you may be receiving from investments, and other financial information.
-Your lender can use this data to build a more complete picture of your financial situation.

-Lenders also typically want to see what other assets you have in order to determine whether you have enough collateral on hand to cover a couple of months worth of house payments, as well as the closing costs associated with the loan.
+Lenders also typically want to see what other assets you have in order to determine whether you have enough collateral on hand to cover a couple of months’ worth of house payments, as well as any closing costs (if they’re not already rolled into your loan).
 Your assets may include:

 • Bank accounts